 If you have a disability, illness, injury or health condition that impacts your capacity to complete studies, exams or assessment tasks, it is important you let us know your special requirements, early in the semester.
 Students will need to make an application for support and submit it with recent, comprehensive documentation at an appointment with a Disability Officer.
 Students with a disability are encouraged to contact the Disability Office at the earliest possible time, to meet staff and learn about the services available to meet your specific needs.
 Please note that late notification or failure to disclose your disability can be to your disadvantage as the University cannot guarantee support under such circumstances.

-- Types of ownership/business structures - Incorporation: what, where, how? - Subscription agreement, shareholders’ agreement, constitution – what are they and why are they needed; what are the clauses to watch out for?
+- Types of ownership/business structures - Incorporation: what, where, how? - Subscription agreement, shareholders’ agreement, constitution, director’s deed – what are they and why are they needed; what are the clauses to watch out for?

-- Fundamentals of IP law - IP considerations for new ventures e.g. protecting IP, valuation - moral rights - confidentiality - Employment law considerations - Key IP and employment documents
+- Fundamentals of IP law - IP considerations for new ventures e.g. protecting IP, valuation - Co-working issues, moral rights, confidentiality - Key IP documents

-- How are social enterprises different from regular business? - Key legal considerations; B Corps - what is the share economy? - what business models exist in this space and what legal issues arise?
+- How are social enterprises different from regular business? - Key legal considerations

 - Legal process behind funding start-up ventures, availability of finance based on the stage of the venture - Types of financing: pros and cons - Angel investors and venture capitalists – what do they expect - What legal documents are needed? - How are these documents negotiated?